Narothe/Matlab-scientific-charts/DC electrical circuits/README.md

 ### Uncertainty analysis of voltage-amperage relationship measurements for a resistor

-Analyzing the results in the chart above, it can be seen that the Uz and UR points differ from each other as this is due to the uncertainty of the measurement hardware.
+Analyzing the results in the chart above, it can be seen that the Uz and Ur points differ from each other as this is due to the uncertainty of the measurement hardware.

 <br>